EndPointCorp/end-point-blog/2010/12/16/spree-extension-upgrade-rails-3.html.md

 # lots of stuff
 ```

-For those interested in learning more about the upgrade process, I recommend the reviewing the [Rails 3 Release Notes](http://edgeguides.rubyonrails.org/3_0_release_notes.html) in addition to reading up on Rails Engines as they are an important part of Spree's core and extension architecture.
+For those interested in learning more about the upgrade process, I recommend the reviewing the [Rails 3 Release Notes](http://edgeguides.rubyonrails.org/3_0_release_notes.html) in addition to reading up on Rails Engines as they are an important part of Spree’s core and extension architecture.
 The advanced reporting extension described in this article is available [here](https://github.com/stephskardal/spree-advanced-reporting).